digitalocean/production-ready-kubernetes-workshop/04-cluster-teardown.md

 Look in the Cloud Console and double check that the cluster is being terminated.

-### Step 2 - Destroy your Droplet and any other cloud resources you created with Crossplane
+### Step 2 - Destroy your Redis Database cluster and any other cloud resources you created

 ### Step 3 - Celebrate, You're Done!